mecperspicace/Bastion/readme.md

 # Bastion

-Lightweight and easy-to-usepython script to generate passwords
+Lightweight and easy-to-use python script to generate passwords

 ## Installation